Kava-Labs/kava/internal/x/paychan/README.md

  - find nicer name for payout
  - add Gas usage
  - add tags (return channel id on creation)
+ - refactor cmds to be able to test them, then test them
  - use custom errors instead of using sdk.ErrInternal
  - split off signatures from update as with txs/msgs - testing easier, code easier to use, doesn't store sigs unecessarily on chain
  - consider removing pubKey from UpdateSignature - instead let channel module access accountMapper